docs-mj/docs-mj.github.io/content/docs/landchad/pleroma.md

 SSH so that password authentication is disabled.
 There's a great tutorial on how to do this [which can be read here](../maintenance/ssh).

-{{< callout type="warning" >}}
+> [!WARNING]
-You will also want
+> You will also want to do some other server-hardening measures with time,
-to do some other server-hardening measures with time, especially if your platform were to become mainstream.
-If there are large amounts of data going in and out of your server on a dynamic platform such as Pleroma, you will want to make sure no malicious data can exploit your system, or your personal data gets extracted without your consent.
-Explaining this in full detail is beyond the scope of this landchad guide, but you should be able to do this on your own eventually.
+> especially if your platform were to become mainstream.
+If there are large
+> amounts of data going in and out of your server on a dynamic platform such as
-{{< /callout >}}
+> Pleroma, you will want to make sure no malicious data can exploit your
+> system, or your personal data gets extracted without your consent.
+Explaining
+> this in full detail is beyond the scope of this landchad guide, but you
+> should be able to do this on your own eventually.

 {{< tabs items="Debian,Fedora" >}}
   {{< tab >}}